-Furthermore, as discussed in Chapter 3 and detailed in Appendix C, shorter-chain PFAAs, which are the final degradation products of the PFAS formulations used in U.S. food packaging, display several toxicological hazard traits, including developmental toxicity, endocrine toxicity, hematotoxicity, immunotoxicity, neurodevelopmental toxicity, reproductive toxicity, and ocular toxicity.
+Furthermore, as discussed in Section 3 and detailed in Appendix C, shorter-chain PFAAs, which are the final degradation products of the PFAS formulations used in U.S. food packaging, display several toxicological hazard traits, including developmental toxicity, endocrine toxicity, hematotoxicity, immunotoxicity, neurodevelopmental toxicity, reproductive toxicity, and ocular toxicity.
 Their environmental hazard traits include phytotoxicity and impairment of wildlife development, reproduction, or survival, however data are limited to a very small number of PFASs and organisms (ITRC 2020b).
-Longer-chain PFAAs, which may be found in imported products, display the following additional toxicological hazard traits: carcinogenicity, cardiovascular toxicity, hepatotoxicity and digestive system toxicity, nephrotoxicity and other urinary system toxicity, and respiratory toxicity.
-Studies have also suggested that PFAAs, including PFHxA, may contribute to mixture toxicity and enhance the adverse impacts associated with other hazardous compounds (see Cumulative Effects below).
-The ubiquitous presence of PFASs in aquatic environments and the limited toxicological knowledge about cumulative impacts to aquatic species have led to increasing concern about the potential for irreversible adverse aquatic impacts (Scheringer et al. 2014).
+Longer-chain PFAAs, which may be found in imported products, display the following additional toxicological hazard traits: carcinogenicity, cardiovascular toxicity, and respiratory toxicity.
+Studies have also suggested that PFAAs, including PFHxA, may contribute to mixture toxicity and enhance the adverse impacts associated with other hazardous compounds (see the section on Cumulative Effects below).
+The ubiquity of PFASs in aquatic environments and the limited toxicological knowledge about cumulative impacts to aquatic species have led to increasing concern about the potential for irreversible adverse aquatic impacts (Scheringer et al. 2014).

 The PFASs currently used in food packaging may also have other hazardous degradation products.
-FDA's safe-use determinations for PFASs in food-contact materials are based mainly on data submitted by industry for PFHxA, the final degradation product of those formulations.
+FDA's safe-use determinations for PFASs in food contact materials are based mainly on data submitted by industry for PFHxA, the final degradation product of those formulations.
 However, recent research results by FDA scientists suggest that the hazard traits of PFHxA are not reflective of the hazard traits of its precursors.
-In fact, the researchers found that some intermediate degradation products of PFASs approved for use in food-contact materials display significantly higher bioaccumulation potential and toxicity compared to PFHxA itself.
+In fact, the researchers found that some intermediate degradation products of PFASs authorized for use in food contact materials display significantly higher bioaccumulation potential and toxicity compared to PFHxA itself.
 The fact that the hazards of PFHxA precursors are not accounted for in industry safety assessments (Kabadi et al. 2020; Rice et al. 2020) raises greater concerns for human exposure to PFASs that migrate out of food packaging into food.

-As noted in Chapter 4, paper, paperboard, and molded fiber products are sometimes composted at their end-of-life, which releases PFASs into the compost (Lee et al. 2018a).
-PFASs can be taken up by plants grown in the contaminated soil (Trier et al. 2011a; Blaine et al. 2014a), and can make their way up the food chain, impacting humans and biota.
+As noted in Section 4, paper, paperboard, and molded fiber products are sometimes composted at their end-of-life, which releases PFASs into the compost (Lee and Trim 2018).
+PFASs can be taken up by plants grown in the contaminated soil (Trier et al. 2011a; Blaine et al. 2014a; Costello and Lee 2020), and can make their way up the food chain, impacting humans and biota.
 Similarly, when food packaging is landfilled, PFASs can migrate into landfill leachate, contaminating surface waters (Allred et al. 2015; Lang et al. 2017).
 Recycling and incineration also perpetuate the presence of PFASs in the environment, leading to increased human and ecological exposures.
+The environmental hazard traits of PFASs include phytotoxicity and impairment of wildlife development, reproduction, or survival, however data are limited to a very small number of PFASs and organisms (ITRC 2020b).
 Discharges of PFAS-contaminated WWTP effluents into streams and rivers have led to contamination of water and sediments at concentrations considered potentially hazardous to wildlife and threatening to biodiversity (Rodriguez-Jorquera et al. 2016).